 How to Fit a Shaver Socket

-The increasing popularity of bathroom products such as electric toothbrushes and the rise in male grooming products means that the bathroom shaver sockets is as vital as ever.
+The increasing popularity of bathroom products such as electric toothbrushes and the rise in male grooming products means that the bathroom socket is as vital as ever.

 If you need to fit a shaver socket in your bathroom, the process is manageable, but needs to be done right so that it is safe, functional and looks the part.

 It is a great advantage to understand how the entire process is done, so here’s a summary of the key steps: